xieguigang/sciBASIC/docs/guides/parameter_expression/README.md

 ### Update parameter value

-If you have noticed that in the previous article section, there is a variable which its definition is:
+If you have noticed that in the previous article section, there is a local variable in the ``For Each`` loop which its definition is:

 ```vbnet
 Dim field As FieldInfo = DirectCast(member.Member, FieldInfo)
 ```

-And you are familiar with the .NET reflection operation, and then you already know how to update the expression value back to your parameters.
+And if you are familiar with the .NET reflection operation, and then you are already know how to update the expression value back to your parameters.
 Due to the reason of we just concern about the math expression for this optional parameter expression, so that our type conversion for set back the parameter value just limited to several numeric types.

 ```vbnet
 Dim values As Dictionary(Of String, Double)